Download/preact-layout/README.md

 ![preact layout](https://cdn.rawgit.com/download/preact-layout/0.2.0/preact-layout.png)

+**Declaratively contribute components to the parent layout**

+[Preact](https://preactjs.com/) is beautiful and pure.
+Literally, because with Preact we mostly write pure functions that take properties and render markup, possibly including child components that we control via their props.
+Information flows one way and everything is good.

+But I just want to set the title of the page in the header.
+Do I really have to make the root component aware of the title of each page?
+What if I need something in the footer as well?
+Or in some sidebar?
+I want my Page component to contribute these components to it's parent, without it knowing about the parent and without the parent component knowing about the Page component...
+Is it even possible?

+preact-layout does not only make this possible, it makes it **simple**!

 ## Simple but powerful API
 With just 2 components, the API is very simple to learn, yet powerful.
 * [Layout](docs/api/Layout.md) to define layouts